Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

        If configurationStatus is `failed`, See [Troubleshoot Ansible Play Failures in CFS Sessions](../configuration_management/Troubleshoot_Ansible_Play_Failures_in_CFS_Sessions.md) for how to analyze the pod logs from cray-cfs to determine why the configuration may not have completed.

+    8. Remove any dynamically assigned interface IP addresses that did not get released automatically by running the CASMINST-2015 script:

+    ```bash
+    ncn-m001# /usr/share/doc/csm/scripts/CASMINST-2015.sh
+    ```

-    8. Run the platform health checks in [Validate CSM Health](../validate_csm_health.md).
+    9. Run the platform health checks in [Validate CSM Health](../validate_csm_health.md).

-    9. Disconnect from the console.
+    10. Disconnect from the console.

-    10. Repeat all of the sub-steps above for the remaining master nodes \(excluding `ncn-m001`\), going from the highest to lowest number until all master nodes have successfully rebooted.
+    11. Repeat all of the sub-steps above for the remaining master nodes \(excluding `ncn-m001`\), going from the highest to lowest number until all master nodes have successfully rebooted.

 2. Reboot `ncn-m001`.